Many energy firms are facing an uncertain future as a sudden rise in wholesale gas prices threatens to reshape the UK sector.

-According to Ofgem, Entice Energy supplies around 5,400 domestic customers and Orbit Energy supplies around 65,000 domestic customers.
+The most recent suppliers before Zog to go bust were Entice Energy, which supplies around 5,400 domestic customers and Orbit Energy, which supplies around 65,000 domestic customers.

 Neil Lawrence, Director of Retail at Ofgem, said: “Ofgem’s number one priority is to protect customers.
 We know this is a worrying time for many people and news of a supplier going out of business can be unsettling.